O365/python-o365/README.md

 This filtering is tedious as is using [Open Data Protocol (OData)](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html).

 Every `ApiComponent` (such as `MailBox`) implements a new_query method that will return a `Query` instance.
-This `Query` instance can handle the filtering very easily.
+This `Query` instance can handle the filtering (and sorting and selecting) very easily.

 For example: